 Anyway, after years of therapy and trying out various medications, finally my wonderful GP connected all the dots and diagnosed me with PMDD (Premenstrual Dysphoric Disorder), and my therapist diagnosed C-PTSD (Complex PTSD).

 When I discovered that I have aphantasia, which means I can’t visualise, I thought that meditation wasn’t for me.
 Many guided meditations focus on ‘visualising’ or creating images in your mind’s eye, and I literally cannot do that.
-I wrote all about aphantasia here if you’re interested!
+I wrote all about aphantasia if you’re interested in finding out more.

 Self-Care & Self-Help

 At this point, you probably know that I’m a big supporter of Self-Care.
 It really did change my life.
 Make sure to get my free Self-Care printables, and have a look at my Self-Care checklist for 2020.